 The obvious benefit is obviously the extra income coming into your bank.
 It is a passive income generator.
 But the biggest benefit is, such cash flow positive properties are also less likely to limit future property acquisition plans.
 Lenders are less likely to penalise you The more positive cash-flow the property is, the less the property will restrict your future property buying plans.
-Lenders will also consider this as your income stream, and could improve your serviceability (how much the bank or lender will lend you).
+Lenders will also consider this as your income stream, and will usually improve your serviceability (how much the bank or lender will lend you).

 Considerations with Cash Flow Positive Properties

 While cash flow properties are good, it comes with downsides as well.

 Can increase your tax contribution.
 Depending on your investment structure, the nett positive income from your rental income, will be added towards your annual income for tax assessment.
-Have a chat with your accountant to find out how this affects you.
+Have a chat with your tax accountant to find out how this affects you.
 Remember paying extra taxes is a good sign that your investment is making money.
 Also remember to set aside some income for taxes.

 Location and growth.
 Properties which are immediately cash-flow positive from day one, tend to have lower equity growth, compared to negatively geared properties.
 You'll need to hold them for a longer time, if you intend to take advantage of growth and profit by selling.
 Through our research, we have found some areas which had experienced over 30-50% growth in between 2020 and 2021.
 Ironically, these COVID19 pandemic years were also the year when most people are expecting prices to fall 40%.
 Is this a suggestion that we should be buying when there is fear? 🤔

 Other factors to consider when getting a cash flow positive investment property:

 High Entry Cost.
 You have to factor in property stamp duty (approx 5.5%, depending on state), conveyancing/legal, mortgage, building and pests inspections fees.